Why You Need to Use the 9 Box Matrix

 9-box matrix performance

-Now that’s a BIG statement but as you are finishing collating, analysing and reporting on this half-year’s Performance Appraisal results you may just be starting to nod your head in agreement.
+Most organisations are managed for mediocrity.
+Now that’s a BIG statement, but as you finish collating, analysing and reporting on this half-year’s performance appraisal results, you may just be starting to nod your head in agreement.
+This is also what authors Keller and Price discussed in their book, Beyond Performance: How Great Organisations Build Ultimate Competitive Advantage.

 Standardising performance management

-A very common problem is a disparity in how people are rated by their managers.
-Often the underlying cause is that there is no mandated organisation wide performance grading system such as the 9 box grid shown in the following diagram. ((Halogen Software Proven tools for identifying and developing your organisation’s talent pipeline.
-Accessed 29th April 2015. http://www.halogensoftware.com/au/learn/how-to/proven-tools-for-identifying-and-developing-your-organizations-talent-pipeline))
+A common problem is a disparity in how people are rated by their managers.
+Often the underlying cause is no mandated organisation-wide performance grading system such as the 9-box box or grid matrix shown in the following diagram.

 9-box grid system for performance grading

 Performance is based on the current job.
-This is the extent to which the team member delivers functiona results, demonstrates core compentencies and acts in line with the company’s core values.
+This is the extent to which the team member delivers functional results, demonstrates core competencies, and acts in line with the company’s core values.

-Potential is the ability to undertake increasingly broad or advanced accountabilites as the business needs during the next 12 – 18 months.
+Potential is the ability to undertake increasingly broad or advanced accountabilities as the business requires during the next 12–18 months.

 Barriers to a great performance management system

-In addition to the disparity in treatment of team member performance by their managers, a lack of mandated, standard and universally applied KPIs is also a major underlying cause.
+In addition to the disparity in the treatment of team member performance by their managers, a lack of mandated, standard, and universally applied KPIs is also a major underlying cause.
 KPIs can vary wildly from manager to manager and across departments.

-Both of these factors contribute to compromised performance data being generated from the performance management system.
+Both factors contribute to compromised performance data being generated from the performance management system.

-The problems with adage “If you can’t measure it you can’t manage it” starts when the integrity of the measures is compromised.
+The problem of “can’t measure it if you can’t manage it” starts when the integrity of the measures is compromised.

-If you’re looking to get confident with your performance management system, upskill with the College for Adult Learning’s nationally accredited Project Management or HR Management Diploma.
-You’ll learn how to implement the 9 box model, review, update and evaluate your current performance management system, develop agreed and mandated KPIs and train managers and supervisors to provide meaningful input and feedback into the performance review system.
+Get confident with your performance management system and upskill with the College for Adult Learning’s nationally accredited Project Management or HR Management diploma.
+You’ll learn how to implement the 9-box model, review, update and evaluate your current performance management system, develop agreed and mandated KPIs and train managers and supervisors to provide meaningful input and feedback into the performance review system.

 Your Career in Human Resources